 Every member of the school community.
 Your students, co-workers, and students’ families.

 How Can I Incorporate Funds Of Knowledge Into My Early Childhood Classroom?

-- If possible make home visits.
+- If possible, make home visits.
 I know that home visits are not possible for many of you.
-I have heard from so many teachers that visits are not permitted to for one reason or another.
+I have heard from so many teachers that visits are not permitted for one reason or another.
 If you are not able to, have parent nights where only a limited number of parents come.
 Then repeat the process with options for daytime and nighttime meetings if possible.
 This will make it more accessible for parents who work shift work or who can not get childcare.
 Use these meetings to get to know the parents.

 - Find ways for parents to share their Funds of Knowledge outside of classroom hours.
 Perhaps a family art project to make a quilt square that a student’s grandmother will sew together on her own time.
 The teacher can then incorporate that into a lesson and keep the connection alive.

 - Be open to students who want to share their Funds of Knowledge as well.
 Many in our age group (2-5) may not be interested, but allowing children to share has great benefits like building confidence.
 It offers them a chance to shine and share something significant with their peers and teachers.
 Some children, especially those in underrepresented groups, may not often feel seen.

 - Use the knowledge you have gathered to create culturally relevant experiences for your students.
 You don’t have to rely on classroom visitors to do this.

 - Build on these connections in your classroom over and over again.
 At the playdough table, then talk about making those special cookies with Hailey’s dad.
 When you are scooping out beans in the sensory bin, talk about cooking beans with Jaden’s mom… keep it going!